What is STIR/SHAKEN and how does it impact robocalling?Follow

 What is STIR/SHAKEN?

-The Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act was signed into law on December 30, 2019 to address the problems of robocalling and illegal phone number spoofing.
-The FCC’s implementation of this law includes requirements for Service Providers to implement robocall mitigation solutions within 18 months of passage of the law, or June 30, 2021.
+The Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act was signed into law on December 30, 2019, to address the problems of robocalling and illegal phone number spoofing.
+The FCC’s implementation of this law includes requirements for Service Providers to implement robocall mitigation solutions within 18 months of the passage of the law, or June 30, 2021.

 Secure Telephone Identity Revisited (STIR) and Secure Handling of Asserted information using toKENs (SHAKEN) are telecom industry standards designed to enable service providers to cryptographically sign (or attest) calls in the Session Initiation Protocol (SIP) header.